client9/misspell/README.md

-This uses the mighty power of golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is a implementation or variation of the
+This uses the mighty power of golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is an implementation or variation of the
 [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
 This makes multiple substring matches *simultaneously*.